dawsons-creek/fx-spec/docs/reference/dsl-api.md

 ## Overview

-FxSpec uses a clean, functional DSL to build test trees.
-The DSL provides functions for organizing tests, defining test cases, and managing test lifecycle with hooks.
+FxSpec uses a clean, functional DSL to build specification trees.
+The DSL provides functions for organizing specifications, defining behavioral requirements, and managing test lifecycle with hooks.

+Think of your tests as **living documentation** - they describe what your system does, not just verify it works.

 ---